-Microsoft Windows® networking has its roots in the LAN Manager (LM) network product.
+Windows networking has its roots in the LAN Manager (LM) network product.
 LM was designed for a time when client authentication was sufficient for most needs, and when computational capacity was exceeded by the algorithms common at the time.
 For example, exhaustively searching Data Encryption Standard (DES) keys was unthinkable by any but the most dedicated government resources.
-LM authentication used a straightforward challenge-response style of authentication and was sufficient for many customers for many years.
+LM authentication used a straightforward challenge-response style of authentication and was sufficient for many years.